 Ywallet Demo Tutorial

-Ywallet supports offline signing, which allows having a view-only account that can generate a transaction plan, which can be signed by a offline wallet also running Ywallet.
+Ywallet supports offline signing, which allows having a view-only account that can generate a transaction plan, which can be signed by an offline wallet also running Ywallet.
 The demo uses this mechanism but signs the transaction plan with a command line tool, using FROST.

 This tutorial assumes familiarity with the command line.